 Yuma Yirramboi Council

-The Yuma Yirramboi Council (the council) provides independent advice to government.
+The Yuma Yirramboi Council provides independent advice to government.
 The council helped develop the Yuma Yirramboi Strategy.

-The council includes Aboriginal experts (the Koori Caucus), and Victorian Government executives.
-They consider and agree on opportunities and issues affecting Aboriginal Victorian prosperity.
+The council includes First Peoples experts (the Koori Caucus) and executives from the department.
+They consider and agree on opportunities and issues affecting prosperity for First Peoples in Victoria.

-The council is co-chaired by the Secretary of the Department of Jobs, Skills, Industry and Regions and the Chair of the Koori Caucus.
+The council is co-chaired by the Secretary of the department and the Chair of the Koori Caucus.

 Koori Caucus